pekrau/CouchDB2/README.md

 ```python
 db.dump(filepath, callback=None)
 ```
-Dump the entire database to the named tar file.
+Dump the entire database to a tar file.

 If defined, the function `callback(ndocs, nfiles)` is called every 100 documents.